juhasev/sample-ninja-help/subpanel-email-template.md

 ### Elements

 Allows you to turn off / on elements used in the invitation.
 Elements are global and effect all templates.
-Some elements like **Project information** and **Show members app button** are only applicable to the **Project Invitation** and **Project Reminder** templates.
+Some elements like **Project information** and **Members app action button** are only applicable to the **Project Invitation** and **Project Reminder** templates.

 ### Preview